mattmaynes2/aria/reports/final/3-Technical/6-Development/4-ZWaveDevices.md

 - Low-level: The Z-Stick API is very low-level; significant effort is required in order to use the most basic features of Z-Wave devices

-- Complexity: Z-Wave is a complex protocol.
-The API provided by the Z-Stick does not provide a high level of abstraction from the details of the protocol

 In order to avoid the difficulties of using the Z-Stick API directly, we chose to search for a Z-Wave controller library which provides a higher level of abstraction away from the Z-Stick API.